Four steps to becoming a music journalist

 Start a blog

 Don’t worry too much about your readership just yet, like all skills in life, writing requires practice, practice and more practice.
-One of the best ways to do this is to start up a blog with a decent dedicated server like 1&1 and begin reviewing and previewing shows, as well as offering your opinion on the latest releases and so on.
+One of the best ways to do this is to start up a blog with a decent dedicated server and begin reviewing and previewing shows, as well as offering your opinion on the latest releases and so on.
 The most important thing here is getting some practice in, if you look back at a piece you wrote a few years ago and cringe – great!
 That means you’re getting better.

 Find an internship